The Boy from Block 66 by Lemar Reqev

 Characters:

-Norm, Norm’s Mum, Norm’s Dad, Norm’s sister Lola, Norm’s
+Norm, Norm’s Mum, Norm’s Dad, Norm’s sister Lola, Norm’s friend Jack

-and the book is talking about what is happening right now with his life and how
+Norm is really bad and lazy and the book is talking about what is happening right now with his life and how he is trying to get through school.

 Your Opinion:

-is really funny and I chose it because I love biographies and diaries and it is
+I think it is a great book is really funny and I chose it because I love biographies and diaries and it is similar to Tom Gates and Diary of a Wimpy Kid.

 Recommend?

-I recommend it to people
+I recommend it to people who like diaries.

 ★★★★